apache/accumulo-website/_docs-2-0/administration/kerberos.md

 **A**: This indicates that the Monitor has not been able to successfully log in a client-side user to read from the `trace` table.
 Accumulo allows the TraceServer to rely on the property `general.kerberos.keytab` as a fallback when logging in the trace user if the `trace.token.property.keytab` property isn't defined.
 Some earlier versions of Accumulo did not do this same fallback for the Monitor's use of the trace user.
 The end result is that if you configure `general.kerberos.keytab` and not `trace.token.property.keytab` you will end up with a system that properly logs trace information but can't view it.

-Ensure you have set `trace.token.property.keytab` to point to a keytab for the principal defined in `trace.user` in the `accumulo-site.xml` file for the Monitor, since that should work in all versions of Accumulo.
+Ensure you have set `trace.token.property.keytab` to point to a keytab for the principal defined in `trace.user` in the `accumulo.properties` file for the Monitor, since that should work in all versions of Accumulo.

 [sasl.enabled]: {% purl -c sasl.enabled %}
 [sasl.qop]: {% purl -c sasl.qop %}